Ardill, Saskatchewan

-Ardill is a hamlet in RM of Lake Johnston No. 102, Saskatchewan, Canada.
+Ardill is a hamlet in the RM of Lake Johnston No. 102, Saskatchewan, Canada.
 Listed as a designated place by Statistics Canada, the hamlet had a listed population of 0 in the Canada 2006 Census.

 All that currently remains is the bar which was issued liquor licence #1.
 Ardill is located between Assiniboia and Moose Jaw, south of Old Wives Lake and at the northern end of Lake of the Rivers.

 Demographics

 Ardill, like so many other small communities throughout Saskatchewan, has struggled to maintain a sturdy population, resulting in a ghost town with no population.

 Previously, Ardill was incorporated under village status, but on December 31, 1972, it was restructured as a hamlet under the jurisdiction of the Rural Municipality of Lake Johnston No. 102.

 In 2001, Ardill had a population of 0, the same as in 1996.
 The village had a land area of 0 km2.

 Infrastructure

 The former Saskatchewan Transportation Company provided intercity bus service to Ardill.